By train the journey from Hua Hin to Bangkok is scheduled to take from 4 to 5 hours depending upon which train service you use.

-There are 11 daily train services from Hua Hin to Bangkok.
+There are currently 9 train services a day from Hua Hin to Bangkok.

 Bus tickets and minivan tickets are also available through the Search Box above.
 If your final destination is Bangkok International Airport change the destination in the Search Box to ‘Suvarnabhumi Airport’ to book bus services direct from Hua Hin to the airport and avoid the long journey from the centre of Bangkok out to the International Airport.